Is suicide a selfish act?

 Pardon the graphic detail, but I feel it’s needed for you to imagine a reaction to that.

-Be realistic about it — unless you’re absolutely heartless, this might – for a while – be even more painful than some of the reasons people commit suicide in the first place.
+Be realistic about it — unless you’re absolutely heartless, this might – for a while – be even more painful than some of the reasons people give in to suicide in the first place.

 “But what about me”?

-The person who asked me the question felt that it’s selfish to expect you to live while suffering and struggling so severely.
+It’s selfish to expect you to live while suffering and struggling so severely?

-While I understand the desire to commit suicide in the first place means the person is in great pain and suffering him/herself and they may see no other way out, I still feel that it is selfish with such a situation as explained above.
+While I understand the desire to end life via suicide in the first place means the person is in great pain and suffering him/herself and they may see no other way out, I still feel that it is selfish with such a situation as explained above.

 Perhaps, all people involved are being selfish.

-– Your main concern is of yourself, if you actually commit suicide.
+– Your main concern is of yourself, if you actually do act on your suicidal thoughts.

 + But the people who care about you, are – especially at first – more worried about YOU than themselves.